 While the concept of a digital workspace began with providing unified access to apps and data, that alone is no longer enough to meet the needs and expectations of the modern-day worker.
 Almost 70% of workers toggle between apps up to 10 times per hour, causing 38% of them lose their train of thought4.

 The digital workspace of the future must use machine learning and artificial intelligence to guide and focus work so people can spend less time context switching and more time tending to the job they were hired to do.
-Virtual assistance, automation of routine tasks, personalized insights, and prioritization of top actions are just some of the ways digital workspace intelligence helps people work smarter and faster.
+Automation of routine tasks, personalized insights, and prioritization of top actions are just some of the ways digital workspace solution helps people work smarter and faster.

 You also may be interested in these topics